 Unfortunately the Whymper hut was closed for climbers, so we had to stay in the lower Refugio Carrel (4850 m) and as a consequence have a longer climb up Chimborazo.
 After dinner, we went to bed immediately as we planned to get up at 22 h and start the climb at 23 h.
 We set out at 23 h with perfect weather: clear, not too cold and very little wind.
-We progressed steadily to El Castillo, a protruding rock formation on the west slope over the Thielman glacier, but then Joline slowed down considerably.
+We progressed steadily to the Castello, a protruding rock formation on the west slope but then Joline slowed down considerably.
 Edgar was worried she would not make it and at 5600 m we decided to go down.

 The next morning, Edgar drove Joline and Galina down to Riobamba where they would already go to the hotel and do some sight seeing whilst I stayed at the Rifugio Carrel and tried to rest a bit.
 Edgar returned end of the afternoon, we had dinner ans went to bed as the day before.
 At 22 h we rose and we left at 22:45 h as planned for a second attempt of Chimborazo.
 Th weather was slightly less than the day before with more wind, but otherwise very good.
 We progressed again steadily, but then the 700 m steep snow and ice slope was very hard.
 At the end I felt like a zombie and had to use all my internal psychology to keep climbing.
 We arrived at the Veintimilla summit (6267 m) just after sunrise.
 After a short stop we continued to the Whymper summit (6310 m), the highest point on the globe when calculated from the centre of the Earth.